 Planning a trip to the Disneyland Food and Wine Festival at Disney California Adventure?
 Use this guide to figure out when to go, what to eat, and even what to do with your kids if you bring them!
 Everything from ways to save money to tips to save time standing in lines!
 I’ve been there and want to make sure it easier for you to enjoy your visit!

-My friends and I just returned from a two-day mission to eat, drink, and try out all of the things at this year’s Disneyland Food and Wine Festival!
-All because we wanted to bring you the tips, tricks, and reviews so you don’t waste your money, time, or Disney magic on something that isn’t worth it!
+After checking out everything, I’ve put together tips, tricks, and reviews so you don’t waste your money, time, or Disney magic on something that isn’t worth it!

 To make it easier to navigate this crazy long post, I’ve put together a menu here to help you click around.
 Just click on the topic you’re looking for to be taken directly to that topic.
 And when you’re done with the topic, click the “Return to Menu” button at the bottom of the section to hop back up here.
 Hope it makes it a bit easier than having to scroll up and down!